jobsort/jobsort/leetcode/first-unique-character-in-a-string.md

----
-name: "First Unique Character in a String"
-title: "LeetCode First Unique Character in a String Solution"
-description: "Solution for the first unique character in a string problem from LeetCode."
-published: "2021-07-20 PDT"
-modified: "2021-07-20 PDT"
----

 # First Unique Character in a String Problem & Solution

 Given a string `s`, find the first non-repeating character in it and return its index.